khaledsoudy-1/FineTuning-BERT-Arabic-Sentiment/README.md

 This project provides a comprehensive guide to fine-tuning BERT for sentiment analysis on Arabic reviews using Google Colab.
 We'll leverage the power of BERT and Google Colab's GPU capabilities to build a custom sentiment classifier, specifically tailored for Arabic text.

+## Hugging Face Model 📦

+You can access and use the fine-tuned model for sentiment analysis directly from Hugging Face: [**Arabic Sentiment BERT Model**](https://huggingface.co/khaledsoudy/arabic-sentiment-bert-model)

 ## Author 🧑‍💻

 Khaled Soudy